-> The security scan does not execute immediately.
+The security scan does not execute immediately.
 It is queued and then executes later, possibly hours later depending on system load.
 After the scan starts to execute, the time it takes will depend on the size of your application.
-Large applications with many URLs may take several hours to complete.
+Large applications with many URLs might take several hours to complete.

-> The Cloud Security Scanner has filters in place that restrict scan targets to the specific App Engine instance for which the scan is created.
+Web Security Scanner has filters in place that restrict scan targets to the specific App Engine instance for which the scan is created.
 Entering URLs for a different App Engine project or an outside domain will result in an error message.

-> - Block individual UI elements that you do not want activated by applying
+- Block individual UI elements that you do not want activated by applying

 addEventListener, or attached by setting the appropriate event handler property.